Semhal22/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5. Changes lowercase letters to uppercase
 6. A function that capitalizes all words of a string
 7. Encodes a string into 1337
+8. A function that encodes a string using rot13